ericmjl/essays-on-data-science/docs/machine-learning/computational-bayesian-stats.md

 It may look weird,
 but didn't we say before that data are realizations from a random variable?
-Why are we now treating data as a random variable? we are doing an unintuitive but technically correct step of treating the data as being part of this probabilistic space $D$ alongside our model parameters $H$.
+Why are we now treating data as a random variable?
+Here, we are doing not-so-intuitive but technically correct step of treating the data as being part of this probabilistic space $D$, (hence it "looks" like a random variable) alongside our model parameters $H$.
 There's a lot of measure theory that goes into this interpretation, which at this point I have not yet mastered,